 - A fundamental question is obviously who is paying for the education.
 There are two options here: first, students pay all themselves e.g. 50€ per ECTS, which creates an incentive for them to work hard.
 However I have seen during my time in the UK that this works exactly the other way round: the quality is not increasing, but decreasing because students have now a much higher leverage because they pay for education and complaints have much more weight.
 So there is the second option: fully state-funded.
 Given that Unis are either put out of business or completely transformed, the state does not have to subsidise them anymore, saving millions, which can directly be funneled back to students.

 - A very fundamental problem, which has not been solved by the current system is how to create meaningful and useful ratings of teachers.
 Just asking students is only a minor facet of the whole picture.
-In the end a Software Engineering teachers value must be measured by how valuable a computer scientist in the industry is, therefore an employer could write a letter of recommendation for a teacher if they are satisfied with skills a new employee learned in a past lecturer.
+In the end a Software Engineering teachers value must be measured by how valuable a computer scientist in the industry is, therefore an employer could write a letter of recommendation for a teacher if they are satisfied with skills a new employee learned from a lecturer.
 This is also not a perfect metric, but it goes in the right direction and is much more meaningful than “number of graduates”.

 - If Universities go out of business, then what happens to research?
 This shouldn’t be a big deal as well: there are already quite a large number of research companies - the state could go on funding them.
 Or Unis have transformed into research-first hubs, offering their researchers also the opportunity to teach their findings (which would bring us back to the original idea of Unis).